-Where to Eat and Drink at Dallas-Fort Worth International Airport
+The Ultimate Guide to Dallas-Fort Worth International Airport

-Dallas-Fort Worth International Airport is a hub to the world, serving more than 70 million passengers each year and shuttling them off to hundreds of destinations.
-Its five terminals and 164 gates cover 27 square miles, and, fun fact, the airport even has its own zip code (!!).
-Another fun fact?
-It’s also a surprisingly good place to eat, with a diverse selection of restaurants and bars offering quality sustenance to weary travelers before flights, during layovers, and everything in between.
+Dallas-Fort Worth International Airport is a hub to the world, serving more than 60 million passengers each year and shuttling them off to hundreds of destinations.
+Its five terminals (there are plans to build a sixth) and 168 gates cover 27 square miles.
+Fun facts: that’s bigger than Manhattan, and the airport has its own zip code.

 Closest gate: A9